sasjs/server.sasjs.io/docs/installation.md

 ## Configuration

-After installation, the configuration is as follows:
+After installation, there is only one mandatory input:

-* sasPath -> the full path to the SAS executable in your environment
+* `SAS_PATH` -> the full path to the SAS executable in your environment

-* drivePath -> an empty, working directory for use by the application.
+Additional [settings](/settings) can be configured as environment variables.

 ## SSL Certificates